 When you are doing business in Japan, image is important, but offices are not.
-There isn’t an office your small business or startup can afford that will give the type of image that will impress an important Japanese customer.
-Your money is better spent on suits and restaurants than a fancy office.
+In all honesty, there isn’t an office your small business or start-up can afford that will provide the type of image needed to impress a key Japanese customer.
+Your money is probably better spent on suits and restaurants than a fancy office in Japan.
 Here are five reasons why you shouldn’t get an office in Japan.

-1) No one will ever visit your office, unless they want to sell you something.
+1) No one will visit your office in Japan, unless they want to sell you something

-The more successful the other side is, the less likely they are to visit your office.
-They are probably paying a boatload for their fancy office, so why would they bother to leave it?
+The more successful the other side is, the less likely they are to visit your office in Japan.
+They are probably paying a boatload for their own fancy workspace, so why would they bother to leave it?
 Unless you are a well-established company that can afford a prime location in Marunouchi or Roppongi Hills, go simple.
 If you are already a huge company expanding in Japan, go big.

 Running a small business, I’ve learned to avoid the large, international serviced office spaces like Servcorp and Regus.
-Their business model is geared toward large companies like Google, Ebay and other multinationals.
+Their business model is geared toward larger companies like Google, eBay and other multinationals.
 When using them, expect to pay for EVERYTHING!
 Print?
 Pay up.
 Pencil?
 Pay up.
-If you aren’t that cost conscious, Servcorp and Regus will have flagship addresses; they start at around $400, but quickly jump in price.
+If you aren’t that cost-conscious, Servcorp and Regus will have flagship addresses; they start at around $400, but quickly jump in price.

-For those who are a bit more wary of throwing out wads of yen, there are a number of domestic virtual offices with very good locations listed on this site that include an address and virtual telephone numbers for under $200 a month.
-And Kaori-san’s virtual assistant service provides virtual telephone numbers in Japan for $16 if that’s all you need.
+For those who are wary of throwing out wads of yen, there are a number of domestic virtual offices with very good locations that include an address and virtual telephone numbers for under $200 a month.
+And Kaori-san’s virtual assistant service provides virtual telephone numbers in Japan for under $13 per month, if that’s all you need.

 Foreign companies that enter the Japanese market are always shocked by how expensive the initial cost for office space is in Japan.
-In addition to the rent, its not uncommon to be required to pay 6-12 months of rent or deposit upfront.
-Or 1-3months in “key money”, which is like money you throw off a tall building, because you will never see it again.
-Then there are buildout costs, which have no limit.
-It’s a large financial commitment and getting a traditional office means you are in it for the long haul (at least three years).
-The alternative is renting a SOHO (Small Office Home Office), which range around $3 000 a month.
+In addition to the rent, it’s not uncommon to be required to pay 6-12 months of rental or deposit upfront.
+Or 1-3 months in “key money”, which is like money you throw off a tall building, because you will likely never see it again.
+Then there are build-out costs, which have no limit.
+It’s a large financial commitment, and getting a traditional office means you are in it for the long haul (at least three years).
+An alternative is renting a SOHO (Small Office Home Office), which range around $3,000 a month.

 For Japanese companies, office location is about prestige.
 If you are trying to gain patronage from a Japanese company, it helps to look humble.
-A successful partnership in Japan means joining a family and it’s a long term commitment.
-Whoever is your deal champion will want to see your company grow as a result of your relationship with them.
+A successful partnership in Japan means joining a family, and it’s a long-term commitment.
+Whoever your deal champion is, they will want to see your company grow as a result of your relationship with them.
 So let them see that you have room to grow.
 It will be hard not giving up a discount on services when you have an expensive office in Tokyo Towers!

 Watch this next